-Name: Watch for significant significant with the significant signif HYLAXIS DOB: ······································ Anaphylaxis may occur with in someone with known food out skin symptoms: ALWAY Photo A AIRWAY • Persistent cough • Hoarse voice • Difficulty swallowing • Swollen tongue B BREATHING • Difficult or noisy breathing • Wheeze or persistent cough CONSCIOUSNESS • Persistent dizziness • Pale or floppy • Suddenly sleepy • Collapse/unconscious IF ANY ONE (OR MORE 1 Lie child flat with legs i of THESE SIGNS AB raised (if breathing is difficu if necessary Locate adrenal Give antihistar Phone parent/e nouth kin rash n or vomiting in behaviour take: hiki, call for help ine autoinjector(s) nine: (If vomited, can repeat dose) emergency contact 3 Dial 999 for ambulance ance arrives, do NOT stand e no signs of life contact minutes, give a further adre vailable.
-If there is no credit left on a mobile !
-Addition SAFETY pipen. e to sky, AA-FIL-AX-IS) child up naline dose using a second Parental consent (he diminister the medicines limit seick-up adronaline autorigiect with Department of Health Gui pretry authorise school staff to d on this plan, including a 'spare' or (AAI) if available, in accordance dance on the use of AAIs in schools.
-Hold leg still and ORANGE END ag mid-outer thigh or without cloth: 3 PUSH DOWN HA a click is heard of hold in place for Remove EpiPen. gainst "with ing" IRD until or felt and 3 seconds.
-Print name This is a medical document that can only be completed to be co chools to administer a lapere' back-up ads 17.
-During travel, advenaline auto-injector enaline autoinjector if needed, as permitted devices must be carried in hand-luggage or about managing s and "spare" This document provides medical sufferination for a the Human Medicines (Amendment) Regulations 20 the person, and NOT in the laggage hold.
-This action Sign & print name: Hospital/Clinic: chools to altiminate a 'space' back on alt I'.
-During turni, adversains auto-injector plan and authorization to travel with em enaline autorijector if neederl, as per devices must be carned in hand-lug engency medications has been propa
+Watch for sign ns of ANAPI HYLAXIS DOB: (life-threatening allerg Anaphylaxis may occur with in someone with known food ic reaction) out skin symptoms: ALWAYS S consider anaphylaxis Photo A AIRWAY • Persistent cough • Hoarse voice • Difficulty swallowing • Swollen tongue B BREATHING • Difficult or noisy breathing • Wheeze or persistent cough CONSCIOUSNESS • Persistent dizziness • Pale or floppy • Suddenly sleepy • Collapse/unconscious IF ANY ONE (OR MORE Lie child flat with legs c) OF THESE SIGNS ABoraised (if breathing is difficul if necessary • Locate adrenal • Give antihistan • Phone parent/e kin rash n or vomiting in behaviour take: hild, call for help line autoinjector(s) nine: (If vomited, can repeat dose) emergency contact intact details: ance arrives, do NOT stand of e no signs of life contact minutes, give a further adret vallable.
+If there is no credit left on a mobile is Addition.
+SAFETY If wheezy, O child up naline dose using a second 2) Name Remember: blue orange to the the orange to the the ORANGE END as mid-outer thigh or without cloth e to sky, igh" I PLACE painst "with via spacer administer the medicines lists back-up adrenaline autoinject with Department of Health Gui reby authorise school staff to d on this plan, including a 'spare' or (AAI) if available, in accordance dance on the use of AAIs in schools.
+PUSH DOWN HA a click is heard of hold in place for Remove EpiPen or felt and 3 seconds This is a medical document that can only be comple This document provides medical authorisation for a chools to administer a 'spere' back-up adse This document provides medical authorisation for a chools to administer a 'spere' back-up adse naline autoinjector